-The ignition/steering lock • is located in front of the seat.
+The ignition/steering lock • is in front of the upper triple clamp.

-$ \boxtimes $ Ignition OFF - In this position, the ignition circuit is interrupted, a running engine stops, and a non-running engine will not start.
-The ignition key can be removed. $\bigcirc$ Ignition ON - In this position, the ignition circuit is closed and the engine can be started. • Steering locked - In this position, the ignition circuit is interrupted and the steering locked.
+$\bowtie$ Ignition OFF - In this position, the ignition circuit is interrupted, a running engine stops, and a non-running engine will not start.
+The ignition key can be removed. $\bigcirc$ Ignition ON - In this position, the ignition circuit is closed and the engine can be started. • Steering locked - In this position, the ignition circuit is broken and the steering locked.
 The ignition key can be removed.